 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
-The proposed remediation works will also significantly improve the appearance and functioning of the existing site.
 Additional mitigation measures have been defined in the accompanying CEMP and NIS which will serve to protect areas earmarked for future land use.
 23. Are there areas within or around the location which are densely populated or built-up, that could be affected by the Project?
-The subject development is located approximately 1.7km southwest of Smithborough.
-The most proximate residential dwelling to the subject lands is a one-off house located c.330 metres south of the subject site.
-Some minor, time limited nuisance effects may arise but is not expected to impact nearby dwellings by way of distance.
-The works will be temporary, and a comprehensive set of mitigation measures will be in place to prevent, minimize and control noise, dust and traffic related impacts.
+The subject development is located approximately 1.5km northwest of Castleblaney Town.
+The most proximate residential dwellings to the subject site are located c.75 metres southwest of the subject site.
+Nuisance effects (i.e. noise, traffic, dust) in the local population may arise due to the location of the site in proximity to an urban area.
+Some minor, time limited nuisance effects may arise due to the location of the works in proximity to an urban area.
+However, the works will be temporary and a comprehensive set of mitigation measures will be in place to prevent, minimize and control noise, dust and traffic related impacts.
 24. Are there any areas within or around the location which are occupied by sensitive land uses e.g., hospitals, schools, places of worship, community facilities, that could be affected by the Project?
 There are no sensitive land uses located within 1km of the subject site.
 No, there will be no significant impact due to the location of the site in proximity to sensitive land uses.
 25. Are there any areas within or around the location which contain important, high quality or scarce resources e.g., groundwater, surface waters, forestry, agriculture, fisheries, tourism, minerals, that could be Affected by the Project?
 There are no areas of scarce natural resources within or in the vicinity of the site.
-The site is underlain by a regionally important fissured aquifer.
-The site is hydrologically connected to the Upper Lough Erne NI SPA, Upper Lough Erne NI SAC and Lough Oughter and Associated Loughs SAC.
+The site is underlain by a poor aquifer which is generally unproductive except for local zones.
+The site is hydrologically connected to Dundalk Bay SAC and SPA.
 No other areas containing high quality resources are situated within the vicinity or sphere of influence of the site.
 No. There will be no impacts on high quality or scarce natural resources.
 Enhanced remediation will reduce the generation of leachate affecting groundwater and will consequently result in positive impacts.
 Mitigation measures will be in place to prevent polluting discharges to groundwater or surface waters as a consequence of proposed development activities.
+26. Are there any areas within or around the location which are already subject to pollution or environmental damage e.g., where existing legal environmental standards are exceeded, that could be affected by the Project?
+The subject site comprises 1 no. invasive plant species, Japanese knotweed.
+Groundwater monitoring results from 2018 showed multiple parameters, namely ammoniacal nitrogen, alkalinity, total coliforms, arsenic, barium, iron, lead, manganese, nickel, potassium and mineral oil exceeded the EPA Interim Guideline Values (IGVs) An invasive species management plan has been prepared and an invasive species specialist or qualified ecologist will supervise cordoning and ongoing eradication (through burial) of any invasive species present at the time of construction.